A call to arms: making the case for more reusable libraries: Promises and Challenges

 If a given task is standardized behind an application programming interface (API), there is great benefit to both developers and end users.
 An extreme example is the case of the basic linear algebra subsystem (BLAS) discussed by \citet{Lehtola2022_WIRCMS_1610}.
 It is noteworthy that while BLAS is nowadays ubiquitous,\citep{Perkel2021_N_344} it took years of concerted efforts by the BLAS team to convince both academia and industry to adopt the standard.

-The interoperability of various implementations of the same API allowed experts to focus on ways to improve the specific tasks in BLAS, and made these implementations available to all end users: a large number of interoperable BLAS libraries are available, ranging from the NETLIB reference implementation to academic projects like BLIS\citep{Zee2015_ATMS_1} to vendor optimized libraries like Intel's Math Kernel Library (MKL), AMD's Optimizing CPU Libraries (AOCL), and NVidia's Compute Unified Device Architecture (CUDA) math library.
+The interoperability of various implementations of the same API allowed experts to focus on ways to improve the specific tasks in BLAS, and made these implementations available to all end users: a large number of interoperable BLAS libraries are available, ranging from the Netlib\bibnote{https://www.netlib.org/, Accessed 16 October 2023.} reference implementation to academic projects like the BLAS-like Library Instantiation Software Framework\citep{Zee2015_ATMS_1} (BLIS) to vendor optimized libraries like Intel's Math Kernel Library (MKL), AMD's Optimizing CPU Libraries (AOCL), and NVidia's Compute Unified Device Architecture (CUDA) math library.

 The benefit of standard APIs also extend to scientific software.
 In a virtuous cycle, the specification of a shared API allows both subject matter experts to focus their efforts into improved implementations of that API, and makes these improvements available to various program packages.
 A standard implementation is attractive to supercomputing centers and vendors, who have an easier time to optimize a single library than optimizing dissimilar implementations in a multitude of programs.
 This also simplifies targetting developing computer hardware.
 Computational bottlenecks are often similar across numerical algorithms, enabling the leveraging of reusable implementations to solve performance and scaling issues for the same task in a multitude of codes.
 Shared open source implementations just are more maintainable.